Michael112233/Michael112233.github.io/_pages/cv.md

 * **A Blockchain Layer-2 Framework Ensuring Secure Sharding** *May.
 2024 - Aug.
 2024*
   * Sharding is a promising technique in blockchain, while how to guarantee the security in shards is a serious problem.
   * We propose a **two-layer blockchain system**, LessChain, which **decouples the functions of consensus and state storage** into different categories of shards.
 The consensus shards are responsible for transaction execution and validation.
 The storage shards handle the storage of ledgers' states.
 This system **supports reconfiguration of the nodes** in all the shards, so that the system can be robust to counter physical attacks.
-  * In this work, I designed comparison experiments to test the performance of our system and compare our system with other existing two-layer sharding schemes.
+  * In this work, I designed comparison experiments to test the performance of our system and compared our system with another existing two-layer sharding scheme like Ethereum 2.0.

 Other Experiences
 ======